Remove Oil Stains From Carpet

 - Apply this water and dishwashing liquid mixture with a sponge directly onto the stain.
 Blot the affected area of the carpet until the oil stain is no longer visible.

 - Blot the stain using the washcloth.
 Just as before, do not rub as this may spread the stain.

-- Do again the washcloth blotting (rewetting with cleaning solution if required) until the stain is gone.
+- Do again the washcloth blotting (rewetting with a cleaning solution if required) until the stain is gone.

 - Leave set for many hours to absorb any remaining liquid.

-- As soon as spot has dried completely, vacuum thoroughly to restore carpet texture and pick up any remaining cleaning solution residue.
+- As soon as the spot has dried completely, vacuum thoroughly to restore carpet texture and pick up any remaining cleaning solution residue.